 For her fake Chinese rubber plant

-These lines paint a picture of someone tending to something thatโs not alive.
+These opening lines show someone tending to something that’s not alive.

 A fake plant doesn’t need water, yet she uses a plastic watering can on it anyway.